WillSabido/_s/README.md

 Hi.
 I'm a fluid theme called `felejo`, based on '_s' or `underscores`, if you like.
 I'm a theme meant for hacking, so go nuts!

-My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
-Here are some of the other more interesting things you'll find here:

 * A just right amount of lean, well-commented, modern, HTML5 templates.
 * A helpful 404 template.
 * A sample custom header implementation in `inc/custom-header.php` that can be activated by uncommenting one line in functions.php and adding the code snippet found in the comments of `inc/custom-header.php` to your `header.php` template.